-Prerequisite: "B" average in Spanish II

-This course stresses the importance of using the acquired skills from Spanish I and II through a variety of projects and exercises.
+Prerequisite: "B" average in Spanish II This course stresses the importance of using the acquired skills from Spanish I and II through a variety of projects and exercises.
 Grammar includes all verb tenses not yet covered in Spanish I and II.
-There will be written essays, oral presentations, and intensive reading practice, and listening exercises.
+There will be listening exercises and writing practices.
 The students are required to communicate in the target language.